opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 You can append each command with the following options:

-- `-h, --help`: Displays help information about the script and its options.
+- `-h, --help`: Displays help information about the keystore script and its options.
 - `-s, --silent`: Provides minimal output.
 - `-v, --verbose`: Provides a verbose output for debugging purposes.